matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 5 - Managing the Test Activities/9 Product Risk Analysis.md

   * Cost impact, resulting in a loss.
     * Business impact resulting in losing business or losing market share, Law proceedings, Loss of licence
   * Quality impact, resulting in substandard or incompetent product release.
-  * Bad user experience, resulting in dissatisfaction and loss of a customer.
+  * Bad user experience, resulting in dissatisfaction & loss of a customer.
-* Impact is on the X axis and answers the question what is the impact of a failure in live operation as experienced by the customer (interruption, minor, visible or High, medium, low)
+* Impact is on the X axis & answers the question what is the impact of a failure in live operation as experienced by the customer (interruption, minor, visible or High, medium, low)
 * Executed by the **Business Specialists**

 What is the impact of a failure in live operation as experienced by the customer?